learn-co-curriculum/cssi-3.8-jQuery-profile-page/README.md

 - a mouse-driven game
 - a contact form

 There's tons more - jQuery is very versatile!
+Take some time to design and experiment with your page.
+Make it something special!